Ace1928/type_forge/docs/autoapi/type_forge/typing/aliases/index.rst

    This module defines a comprehensive type vocabulary that enables precision, safety, and clarity throughout the Type Forge framework.
-Each alias has been crafted to provide maximum type safety while maintaining flexibility through appropriate variance annotations.
+Each alias has been crafted to provide maximum type safety, maintaining flexibility through appropriate variance annotations.

    Categories:
        - Type identification and naming